 What is this service?

-Dry wells and other sub-surface stormwater infiltration devices serving uses other than single-family homes are subject to US Environmental Protection Agency (US EPA) regulations.
-A dry well is considered a Class V injection well, which is defined as a conduit that is deeper than it is wide.
-Stormwater dry wells may be authorized to operate as long as they are registered with the US EPA, and only inject uncontaminated stormwater.
+Stormwater dry wells and other sub-surface stormwater infiltration practices/technologies may be authorized to operate as long as they are registered with the US EPA, and only inject uncontaminated stormwater.
 The County of San Luis Obispo currently requires Class V Well registration as part of permitting new development.
-Read more in the FAQs below.

 Who can use this service?